lrnq/supremeBot/README.md

 # supremeBot
 Use this bot at your own risk (Supreme may not accept orders from bots as of SS18, and might ban your ip).
 The bot can be used rather than you having to pay 100$ for one.
-Note that the only chromedriver in the repo as of now is for OSX